akshada2712/Multimodal-Search-System/README.md

 - The frontend provides an interface for text, image, and hybrid search.
 - Users can query relevant designs and interact with them via chat.
 - Indexed design diagrams are shown in relevant search results.
+- Engineers can search for solutions based on a product name or upload a circuit diagram to identify relevant components.

 ## Future Enhancements
 - Implement real-time updates for newly added Renesas designs.